GlacierEQ/rightnow-cli/README.md

 Proprietary Non-Commercial License - FREE for personal and educational use.
 See [LICENSE](LICENSE) for details.

-For commercial use, contact: licensing@rightnowai.co
+For commercial use, contact: jaber@rightnowai.co

 ## Support